marinaEni/Classify_Cry_Scream_Speech_Autsim/README.md

 ## Training

 This process includes 5-fold cross-validation, where each fold includes hyper-parameters tuning (learning rate, decay rate, batch size, and number of epochs), testing the best parameters on the fifth fold, and performance evaluation.
-If the user chooses to apply under-sampling (removing random Speech sample to x%), then the main run folder will be generated a folder with the results: `UnderSample<x>.`
+If the user chooses to apply under-sampling (removing random Speech sample to x%), then the main run folder will generate a folder with the results: `UnderSample<x>.`
-If the user chooses to apply over-sampling (adding synthetic samples (SMOTE) to the minority class), then the main run folder will be generated a folder with the results: `SMOTE.`
+If the user chooses to apply over-sampling (adding synthetic samples (SMOTE) to the minority class), then the main run folder will generate a folder with the results: `SMOTE.`

 # Run
-To make it run properly, clone this repository in a folder.
+To make it run properly, clone this repository into a folder.
 From your command line, go to `ClassifyCryScreamSpeech/code` folder and run the following Python scripts:

 ``` python